(image source indulgy)

 Perfumer Aurélien Guichard

 The perfumer having been let out of the closet, so to speak, allows perfume enthusiasts to focus on particular perfumers.
 Cellier, Roudnitska, Robert, Chant.
-I think the precedent here is cinema, and its move from the focus on the studio and producer to the director.
-‘Art film’ of the 1950s-1960s (Kurasowa, Truffault) could be likened to early niche perfumery (Laporte, Lutens).
-1970s-1980s and onward is where mainstream American film highlighted the star director (Scorsese, Spielberg.)
-I suppose the comparisons here would be Ellena and Kurkdjian.
+The precedent here is cinema, and its move from the focus on the studio to the director.
+Director as auteur (Kurasowa, Truffault) has a parallel in early niche perfumery (Laporte, Lutens).
+The 1970s-1980s director-as-star model (Scorsese, Spielberg) fits Ellena and Kurkdjian.
 (Sorry, very broad strokes here.
 I’ve never studied film.)
-Whether the perfume/film analogy holds, and for better or worse, the perfumer as auteur is a current paradigm.
+But there’s a model in Hollywood where a director does both big-budget blockbusters and relatively low-budget films as well.
+Think Joss Whedon, M. Night Shyamalan, Kathryn Bigelow.
+Perfumers who follow this trend would be Bertrand Duchaufour, Annick Ménardo and Aurélien Guichard.

 I’m a great fan of Aurélien Guichard.
-He is prolific, his work has ongoing themes, his play with history and innovation is wonderfully smart, and his perfumes are beautiful.
-I find the connections between his contemporary work (Chinatown, Love in Paris) and his reconstructions/reorchestrations (Baghari, Azzaro Couture) intriguing, and his mastery of genres admirable.
-(Chinatown is a fruity chypre, Futur a green floral and Andy Warhol Silver Factory a transparent woody incense.)
+He is prolific, his work has ongoing themes, he has an acute sense of perfume’s history, and his perfumes are beautiful.
+The connections between his contemporary work and his reconstructions/reorchestrations are intriguing, and his mastery of genres admirable.
+He manages high and low with ease.

 So, Anisia Bella (2004.)
 Creating an Aqua Allegoria must have been an interesting challenge to a perfumer whose future work would show a thorough grasp of classical perfumery in all its complexity.
 You know, the Aqua Allegorias—the Guerlain perfume training bra, the realm of the almost metaphysical ‘Is it a scent or a perfume?’ question.
 Guichard’s solution is witty and smells great.